Facilitation – What it Means and What it Does

 Celebrate Accomplishments – A celebration of an accomplishment doesn’t always have to be big.
 Acknowledging hard work and offering thanks for participation is an authentic way to recognize performance.
 A skilled independent facilitator recognizes those moments and shares their observations as an outsider.

-Share an Inspiring Vision – People must believe their participation and effort they put forward, whether at a strategic planning session or in a stakeholder meeting, made a difference.
+Share an Inspiring Vision – People must believe the participation and effort they put forward, whether at a strategic planning session or in a stakeholder meeting, made a difference.
 This is where the skilled facilitator, in coordination and collaboration with the sponsor, can pull together a succinct but powerful vision the group can take forward.
-Whether it is called a vision, rallying cry, or a purpose, sharing an inspired vision galvanizes participants to carry on the work beyond the assembly.
+Whether it is called a vision, a rallying cry, or a purpose, sharing an inspired vision galvanizes participants to carry on the work beyond the assembly.